MehreenMehreen/start_follow_read_arabic/README.md

 2. On the command line, switch to the main `start_follow_read_arabic` directory.
 Activate the sfr environment.
 3. From the command line run:
    ```
-   python preprocessing_all.py ../data_files/public
+   python arabic/preprocessing_all.py ../data_files/public
    ```
-Running this will create the following directory structure:
+Running this will create the following directory structure.
+You can ignore the restricted part, if you don't have these files.
+The system can be trained and tested witht the Muharaf-public part only:

 ### Directory structure
+The preprocessed directory looks like this: